caseyagorman/early-literacy-tracker/README.md

 bash server-setup.sh
 ```
 Installing and running frontend server
-In new tab or terminal
+In new tab or terminal:
 ```
-early-literacy-tracker/client
+early-literacy-tracker/src/client
 npm install
 npm start
 ```